Google+

 When selecting this recordkeeping system, you get rid of as much paper as you can by scanning it in pdf format; or creating e documents for transmitting; and signing up to receive e documents where possible … using the same philosophy as above just in computer format.

-I recommend that if you go this route, you will need a e-courier like Soft Trust Inc. or a drop box to transmit and receive sensitive and confidential data such as financial information.
+I recommend that if you go this route, you will need an e-courier like Soft Trust Inc. or a drop box to transmit and receive sensitive and confidential data such as financial information.

-You will also need off site backup in the event your computer fails.
+You also NEED off site backup in the event your computer fails or your premises are compromised.
 Check out DocumentSnap.com's article on Choosing An Online Backup Service to learn what is best for you.

 Canada Revenue Agency permits electronic data storage and accepts it as supporting documentation as long as it is legible and it keeps up with technology.
-If technology changes so you can’t access it, it is your responsibility to convert it to current technology that is accessible.
+If technology changes so you can’t access it, it is your responsibility to convert it to current technology that is accessible ... which is why my preference is PDF documents.

 Update May 2011 - I was writing an article for the IPBC newsletter on the paperless office.
 I contacted a CRA specialist on electronic recordkeeping.
 Here is my excerpt from that article on paperless recordkeeping systems: